-The Fund, the Adviser, and the Distributor have each adopted a code of ethics (the "Code of Ethics") under Rule 17j-1 of the 1940 Act.
+The Fund, the Adviser, and the Distributor have each adopted a code of ethics (the "Code of Ethics") pursuant to Rule 17j-1 under the 1940 Act.
 The Code of Ethics permits personnel, subject to the Code of Ethics and its provisions, to invest in securities, including securities that may be purchased or held by the Fund.